 A Design Sprint Framework consists of five days to build and test ideas.
-The Design Sprint gives businesses the ability to build and test nearly any idea in just a few days.
-At InMyShoe this can also be shortened into a 2-3 day minisprint process.
+The Design Sprint gives InMyShoe the ability to build and test nearly any idea in just a few days.

 Day 1.
 Map: Understand and define the challenge, and map the user journey

 Day 2.
 Sketch: Breakdown the key user story, sketch a mind map and a storyboard, and vote on the best ideas

 Day 3.
 Decide: Storyboard the user experience in detail to plan your prototype, choose an opening scene and move the ideas you voted for to the storyboard

 Day 4.
 Prototype: Build a minimally real prototype, and draft a discussion guide for customer interviews